Meditation calms mind and helps understand emotions better: PV Sindhu | Sports-Games

 Ace Badminton star PV Sindhu has said meditation helps keep the mind calm and understand emotions better, especially during stressful situations like the COVID-19 period.

-Sindhu visited Heartfulness Institute near here on Monday evening and prior to embarking on her Olympic medal quest she had visited the institute seeking the blessings of Daaji and undertook a mediation session by him, a press release from Heartfulness said on Tuesday.
+Sindhu visited Heartfulness Institute near here on Monday evening and prior to embarking on her Olympic medal quest she had visited the institute seeking the blessings of its guide Kamlesh Patel, also known as Daaji, and undertook a meditation session by him, a press release from Heartfulness said on Tuesday.

 "For me, it calms my mind and helps me understand my emotions better.
 It also helps me plan my next steps.
 Especially during stressful situations, like the pandemic, meditation helps maintain calmness.
 Meditation has helped me in my career..
 I can face difficult situations during matches easily," the release quoted Sindhu as saying.